Genivia/SJOT/README.md

 - JSON schema design **violates the orthogonality principle**.
 There should only be a simple and independent way to combine constructs in schemas.
 - The **principle of least surprise** may not apply to JSON schema.

+SJOT does not suffer from any of these concerns.
+SJOT defines schemas in compact JSON.
+SJOT is strict by default and supports object extensibility by inheritance.
+SJOT validators are very fast and scalable.
+The asymptotic running time of JSON validity checking is linear in the size of the JSON content being verified.

 JSON validation JS API
 ----------------------